davidsecacontrol/FilterEmbeddedLibrary/README.md

 ```

 ## Compilation
 This repository uses CMake.
-It is already configured for CMake Tools extension and runs on the default generator.
+It is already configured for the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) and runs on the default generator.

 ## Documentation
 This reopsitory uses doxygen.
 For Windows, run `doxygen Doxyfile`.